 Let your imagination be your guide.
 Cheers to a good nutrient dense meal with lots of flavor. :)

-I know you’re going to love it as much as I do!
+Easy chickpeasy, and I know you’re going to love this mashed chickpea salad as much as I do!

 - Cranberry Walnut Chickpea Salad